andre-brandao/pyprland/scratchpads.md

 number of pixels separating the scratchpad from the screen border, depends on the [animation](#animation) set.

-## `size` (optional - RECOMMENDED)

-No default value.

-Same format as `position` (see above)

-Each time scratchpad is shown, window will be resized according to the provided values.

-For example on monitor of size `800x600` and `size= "80% 80%"` in config scratchpad always have size `640x480`, regardless of which monitor it was first launched on.

 ## `lazy` (optional)

 default to `false`.